How to Change Public Folder to Shared Mailbox?

 - Add the users to access the shared mailbox.

-- After that, you can now see the shared mailboxes that are converted from public folders.
+- After that, you can now see the shared mailboxes that have been converted from public folders.

 Convert Public Folder to Shared Mailbox with Migration Script